 I am an unapologetic sports nut.
 There’s nothing better than watching a great football game.
 Unless, of course, you’re watching a great baseball game.
-You never know how it’s going to end.
+Regardless of your favorite sport, you never know how a game will end.

 After her shot, Brandi ripped off her shirt, and pumped her fists in celebration.
-The accomplishment of the American team, and her pure joy made the cover of Sports Illustrated.
+The accomplishment of the American team, and her pure joy earned her the cover of Sports Illustrated.
 The magazine has called that cover the second most memorable in its history.